motchy869/MathLib/README.md

 You can find which functions are expanded by searching `#if MATH_LIB_INLINE_AGGRESSIVELY` in MathLib `include` directory.
 You may have to switch this macro to `false` when you have to keep the program size small due to lack of memory space.

-## 7. Bug Hunting Mode
+## 7. Canary Mode

-`include/common.hpp` has a macro constant `MATH_LIB_ENABLE_BUG_HUNTING_MODE`, which is defined as `false` in default.
+`include/common.hpp` has a macro constant `MATH_LIB_ENABLE_CANARY_MODE`, which is defined as `false` in default.
 When this macro is defined as `true`, the functions in MathLib performs costly parameter validations such as range check, and when encounter invalid parameters, the functions print error message to `std::cerr` and exit with `EXIT_FAILURE`.

 When the validity of parameters are guaranteed, parameter validations are just waste of time.
-It is recommended to enable bug hunting mode in experimental stage, and disable when the application becomes stable.
+It is recommended to enable Canary mode in experimental stage, and disable when the application becomes stable.